 Firefighters Pension Scheme 2015 - this is a career average scheme, and is available to operational firefighters appointed on or after 1 April 2015.
 Serving firefighters will also have been transferred into the scheme, unless they have protected status under one of the existing schemes.
-The scheme is regulated by the Department of Communities and Local Government (Home Office from 5 January 2016).
+The scheme is regulated by the Home Office.